yucelzeynep/Task-estimation-from-activity-logs/README.md

 **Tools**

-Any functions necessary for the implementation of the main routines are provided as tools (i.e. as tools_*.py files).
-In addition to the tools explained above, we implemented several sets of functions such as the ones for managing dictionary variables (tools_dic), for managing file operations (tools_file), and for illustration of results as tables or figures (tools_presentation).
+Any functions necessary for the implementation of the main or auxiliary routines are provided as tools (i.e. as tools_*.py files).
+In addition to the tools explained above, we implemented several sets of functions such as the ones for managing dictionary variables (tools_dic.py), for managing file operations (tools_file.py), and for illustration of results as tables or figures (tools_presentation.py).

-**References**

-[1] Shimizu, R., Monden, A., Yücel, Z., and Uwano, H. (2018).
-Automatic estimation of software development tasks.
-In Winter Workshop 2018, pages 30–31.